 8. Cactus Club Coal Harbour

-The Coal Harbour location of Cactus Club has to be one of the city’s most popular restaurants among visitors, and the great food is only part of the reason why.
+The Coal Harbour location of Cactus Club has to be one of the city's most popular restaurants among visitors, and the great food is only part of the reason as to why.
 The other?
-Incredible views looking out over Vancouver Harbour, Stanley Park, the North Shore Mountains, and even the Olympic Torch.
+Incredible views looking out over the Vancouver Harbour, Stanley Park, the North Shore Mountains, and even the Olympic Torch.

 9. Vancouver Lookout and Top of Vancouver

 Every big city has one: Top of Vancouver is a revolving restaurant providing 360-degree views of the city.
-Located on top of the Harbour Centre, at the edge of the trendy Gastown neighbourhood, you can take in the sights with a drink or fork in hand, or just stop by the Vancouver Lookout to take photos.
+Located on top of the Harbour Centre, at the edge of the trendy Gastown neighborhood, you can take in the sights with a drink or a fork in hand, or just stop by the Vancouver Lookout to take photos.

 10. Willow Stream Spa at Fairmont Pacific Rim